davidinouye/automated-dependence-plots/README.md

 Visualizing the output of a model via dependence plots is a classical technique to understand how model predictions change as we vary the inputs.
 Automated dependence plots (ADPs) are a way to automate the manual selection of interesting or relevant dependence plots by optimizing over the space of dependence plots.

-The basic idea is to define a utility function that quantifies how "interesting" or "relevant" a plot is---for example, this could be directions over which the model changes abruptly (`MostCurvatureUtility`), is non-monotonic (`LeastMonotonicUtility`), or oscillates (`TotalVariationUtility`).
+The basic idea is to define a utility function that quantifies how "interesting" or "relevant" a plot is---for example, this could be directions over which the model changes abruptly (`LeastLipschitzUtility`), is non-monotonic (`LeastMonotonicUtility`), or changes the most from a constant function (`LeastConstantUtility`).
 The steps are as follows:

 1. Define a plot utility measure (or use a pre-defined utility)
 2. Optimize over directions in feature space to find plots with the highest utility